Motor Girl

 Motor Girl is an American comic book series created by Terry Moore and published through Abstract Studio.
 It was initially serialized in ten issues between November 2016 and November 2017 with new installments approximately six weeks apart.
 It has since been collected into two softcover volumes containing five issues each, released in May and December 2017, and a single omnibus edition in March 2018.

-The story is about Sam, an Iraq War veteran with posttraumatic stress disorder.
+The story is about Sam, an Iraq War veteran with post-traumatic stress disorder.
 She works alone in a junkyard and talks to her imaginary friend Mike, who is a gorilla.
 When she learns the junkyard's owner might sell it, she begins to see friendly aliens visiting the junkyard.
 When the prospective buyer threatens the aliens, Sam resists him.

 The series received generally positive reviews.
 Critics noted how different the tone in Motor Girl is from Moore's other comic work.
 The ending was praised for being well-planned.

 Publication history

 Terry Moore began developing the concept as early as 2007, when he completed work on his series Echo.
 The concept developed from a sketch Moore made showing a female mechanic and a gorilla riding a motorcycle in the background.
 Moore wanted to do a Calvin and Hobbes type story that involved an invisible friend.
 When another creator told him they were already doing something with a similar premise, Moore chose to work on Rachel Rising instead and included some elements of the original Motor Girl character in a supporting character for that comic.
 When Rachel Rising concluded in 2016, the other creator had not followed through with the idea, so Moore decided to move forward with it.
 The first issue was released on November 2, 2016.
 New issues were released approximately six weeks apart.
-The series concluded with issue 10 in November 2017.
+The series concluded with issue #10 in November 2017.

 The series was reprinted in two paperback volumes that collected five issues each.
-The first was released in March 2017, followed the second in December.
+The first was released in March 2017, followed by the second in December.
 A single-volume omnibus was released in soft and hardcover in March 2018 along with a special edition hardcover version limited to 1000 copies that was only available directly from Moore.

 The junkyard owner, Libby, played a minor role in Moore's first comic work, Strangers in Paradise.
 Moore has confirmed that Motor Girl is also set in the same fictional universe as his other works, Echo and Rachel Rising.
 The characters had cameo appearances in the 2018 series Strangers in Paradise XXV.